The Hatters are on the road for the first time in 2021 looking to get back to winning ways against promotion-chasing AFC Bournemouth.

 Jason Tindall took over duties following Eddie Howe’s departure after last season and has carried on the good work with this Bournemouth team.

-Tindall, who was assistant to Howe as the club progressed through the divisions, and his team currently occupy 2nd place in the league and could go top with a victory.
+Tindall, who was assistant to Howe as the club progressed through the divisions, and his team currently occupy third place in the league.

 Main Threat – David Brooks

 After a long spell on the sideline last season and early this campaign too, David Brooks has been in sensational form as of late, providing three goals and five assists.